Skip to content

 Mobile app can't connect:

-2. Check that port 4404 is exposed in your Docker configuration
+2. Check that the VN port is exposed in your Docker configuration

 3. Ensure firewall rules allow TCP traffic on port 4404: